Frenning/marionetterna/wordpress/wp-content/plugins/custom-facebook-feed-pro/README.txt

 5. You can display multiple feeds of different Facebook pages by specifying a Page ID directly in the shortcode: [custom-facebook-feed id=smashballoon num=5].

 == Changelog ==
+= 3.7.2 =
+* Fix: Fixed an issue caused by spaces between entries in the filtering settings for some feed types
+* Fix: When events from multiple different timezones were displayed then the end time would sometimes be incorrect
+* Fix: Added a class to the Like Box which was removed in the previous update as it broke the code snippet for centering it
+* Fix: Fixed a PHP notice which would sometimes display in album feeds
+* Fix: Fixed an issue when choosing to load the Font Awesome icon font locally instead of from the CDN
+* Tweak: When viewing an event in the lightbox all of the event information is now included
+* Tweak: Removed the Google+ share option as the platform has been deprecated

+= 3.7.1 =
+* Fix: Fixed an issue with the filter setting not working correctly with hashtags
+* Fix: Fixed an issue with linked tags in the post text displaying incorrectly in some languages
+* Fix: Added support for v1.1 of the Reviews extension

+= 3.7 =
+= MAJOR UPDATE =
+* New: We've updated the icons used in the comments box at the bottom of each post.
+Icons are now SVGs which allows them to appear much sharper on retina displays and are much more versatile.
+To switch back to the old icons use the following setting: Customize > Misc > Misc Settings > Disable SVG icons.
+* New: Icons are now displayed in color when the comments box is opened.
+* New: Added support for video playlists.
+To display a playlist simply add the playlist ID to the shortcode, like so: [custom-facebook-feed type=videos playlist="1234567890"].
+The playlist ID can be found in the video URL after the "vl.", eg: .../videos/vl.1234567890/.
+* New: Added support for multi-image shared link cards.
+If a shared link post has multiple shared link images then a slider is added to allow the user to scroll through them.
+* New: Added settings to customize the colors in the lightbox.
+These can be found at: Customize > General > Lightbox.
+* New: You can now select between a "Regular" or "Boxed" post style.
+Settings for this can be found at: Customize > Style Posts > Post Item.
+A Box Shadow setting has been added to the "Boxed" post style.
+* New: Added some settings to control the size and color of the shared link URLs and descriptions.
+These can be found at: Customize > Style Posts > Shared Link Boxes.
+* New: Improved the Access Token retrieval process to make it more intuitive.
+* New: Added a setting to select between either small (130px) or large (720px) images to be used in timeline posts.
+This can be found at: Customize > Misc > Media > Post image size.

+* Tweak: Avatar images are now circular to match Facebook.
+* Tweak: Images in photo, album, and video grid feeds are now faded in when loaded.
+* Tweak: Moved lightbox arrows outside of the lightbox container.
+* Tweak: Made visual improvements to the popup lightbox.
+* Tweak: Added a custom scrollbar to the lightbox in Webkit browsers.
+* Tweak: Made the lightbox video player larger when possible for timeline video posts.
+* Tweak: Changed the way the Like Box loads to avoid a conflict with the Facebook Messenger widget.
+* Tweak: Photo and album grid feeds no longer use image redirects.
+* Tweak: Changed the elements used for icons from <i> to <span> to aid accessibility.
+* Tweak: Made some visual styling changes to the comments box.
+* Tweak: Animated the social media icons when the "Share" button is clicked.
+* Tweak: Updated API versions in all API calls.
+* Tweak: If using the Multifeed extension and the post limit isn't set then automatically calculate it to prevent retrieving far more posts than necessary.
+* Tweak: Added directions on how to easily renew an Events Access Token: https://smashballoon.com/renewing-an-events-access-token/
+* Tweak: Removed the share widgets from the footer of the admin so that they're only loaded when the "Share the plugin" button is clicked.

+* Fix: Fixed a security bug related to the API call used to get post meta data.
+* Fix: Fixed an issue with comment avatars not being displayed even when using a Page Access Token due to a recent Facebook API change.
+* Fix: If a valid link isn't available for a user who comments on a post then their name is no longer linked.
+* Fix: Uses the same Font Awesome handle as our other plugins so that they can share resources.
+* Fix: The filter setting no longer matches partial words.
+* Fix: The plugin no longer displays duplicate videos.
+* Fix: Added the "nofancybox" class to images so that the FancyBox lightbox isn't triggered if it's part of your theme or another plugin.
+* Fix: Fixed two layout bugs caused when setting the post date position to be at the bottom of the post.
+* Fix: Resolved some CSS validation issues caused when applied inline styles didn't contain any property values.
+* Fix: Fixed a PHP notice which was displayed when using PHP 5.4 due to the ENT_HTML5 constant not being supported.
+* Fix: Added titles to all iframes.
+* Fix: Fixed a PHP error caused by the Featured Post extension when set to only show posts by the page owner.
+* Fix: Fixed a rare issue with tags in post stories when the locale was set to be Greek.
+* Fix: Fixed bug where lightbox comments wouldn't display when displaying a feed of only album posts from a timeline.

 = 3.6.1 =
 * New: Added settings to translate the Facebook call-to-action buttons – such as "Learn More", "Shop Now", and "Message Page".
 These can be found at: Facebook Feed > Customize > Custom Text/Translate